mawg0ud/GhidraInject/docs/developer_guide.md

 ## Overview

-This section provides guidelines for contributing to the **GhidraFridaHookGen** project.
+This section provides guidelines for contributing to the **GhidraInject** project.
 It includes detailed instructions on the project structure, building the project, and how to extend its functionality.

 ## Project Structure